 - 47% better FOM than SiC for Hard switching

-World’s only demonstrated single and repetitive avalanche robust.
+World’s only GaN to demonstrate robust single and repetitive avalanche performance.

 - Reliable GaN-on-GaN structure

 - Ability to weed out weak devices based on avalanche testing